KMausisa/favorite-song-node/README.md

 # Web Pages

-The main app.js file calls the routes folder which handles the controllers in the controllers folder.
+The main **app.js** file calls the routes folder which handles the controllers in the controllers folder.
 These controllers hold functions that render the web pages that have EJS injected into HTML code.

 ## Playlist Folder
-The playlist.ejs page generates a list of songs that users have added.
+The **playlist.ejs** page generates a list of songs that users have added.

 ## Auth Folder
-The login.ejs page loads a form where the user can login.
+The **login.ejs** page loads a form where the user can login.
-The signup.ejs file loads a form where the user can create an account.
+The **signup.ejs** file loads a form where the user can create an account.

+## Admin Folder
+*These files will only be loaded if a user is logged in.*

+The **add-song.ejs** file loads a form where the user can add a favorite song to publish.
+The **create-playlist.ejs** file loads a form where the user can create a playlist to hold songs.
+The **my-playlist.ejs** file generates a page that shows the playlists the users own.
+They can view the playlist and see the songs they have in them.

 # Development Environment